simoncblyth/opticks/notes/issues/emitconfig-cfg4-chisq-too-good-as-not-indep-samples.rst

 * would keep both simulations doing exactly the same thing for all non AB/RE/SC categories, and those can all be switched off (--noab/--nore/--nosc) to make purely non-random samples

+* what about photons, with more that one BR/SR ?
+What to use to keep the same seqhis fractions ?

 G4
 ~~~~